 (January 23, 1862 – February 14, 1943)

-Famous for his Hilbert space, David Hilbert is second only to Henri Poincaré when it comes to the greatest mathematicians who lived into the 20th century.
+Famous for his Hilbert space, David Hilbert is next to Srinivasa Ramanujan and Henri Poincaré when it comes to the greatest mathematicians who lived into the 20th century.
 (My research inferred that Alexander Grothendieck ranks above all who were born in 20th century).
-Hilbert made game-changing discoveries in many areas, including: Functional Analysis, Invariant Theory, and Axiomatic Theory.
-On the sphere of influence, very few mathematicians compare to him.
-As a dedicated professor, he mentored many renowned students such as Hermann Weyl, John von Neumann (who coined the term “Hilbert space”), and Emanuel Lasker (the longest ever reigning World Chess Champion).
-He also encouraged Emmy Noether; and supported Georg Cantor when math-heavyweights like Henri Poincaré, Hermann Weyl and Leopold Kronecker opposed his Set Theory.
-Unable to stop the Nazis from dismissing and persecuting Jewish scientists and mathematicians in the 1930s, Hilbert assisted them in the best way he could: by giving them favorable references which helped them in getting jobs abroad.
-He also collaborated with Albert Einstein in developing what became known as the Einstein-Hilbert Action, (a precursor for the Einstein Field Equations in General Relativity).
-His contributions to algebra are far-reaching and remarkable.
-Many have been applied to both computing and mathematical physics.
+Hilbert made game-changing discoveries in areas such as: Functional Analysis, Invariant Theory, and Axiomatic Theory.
+On the sphere of influence, few surpassed him.
+As a dedicated professor, he mentored several renowned students that include: Hermann Weyl, John von Neumann (who coined the term “Hilbert space”), and Emanuel Lasker (the World Chess Champion from 1894 to 1921).
+He also encouraged Emmy Noether; and supported Georg Cantor when heavyweights like Henri Poincaré, Hermann Weyl and Leopold Kronecker opposed his Set Theory.
+Unable to dissuade the Nazis from dismissing and/or persecuting Jewish academicians in the 1930s, Hilbert assisted in the best way he could: by giving them glowing references which helped them in getting good jobs abroad.
+Together with Albert Einstein he developed the Einstein-Hilbert Action, (which is a precursor for the Einstein Field Equations in General Relativity).
+His contributions to algebra are far-reaching.
+Many have been applied to computing and mathematical physics.
 Also, his geometrical axioms were able to replace the Euclidean inventions which have been used for more than 2000 years.
 Beloved and respected, David Hilbert is undoubtedly one of the most influential mathematicians ever.
-He is the eponym of numerous concepts, parameters, functions, axioms, theorems and conjectures.
+The Hilbert lunar crater (abutting Pasteur crater) is dedicated to him.
+He is also the eponym of numerous concepts, functions, parameters, theorems and conjectures.